MobilityData/awesome-transit/README.md

 - [Mapnificent](https://www.mapnificent.net/) - Shows areas you can reach with public transport in a given time.
 Open-source [on GitHub](https://github.com/mapnificent/mapnificent), live at https://www.mapnificent.net/.
 - [Toronto Transit Explorer](https://github.com/sidewalklabs/totx) - A Java application that visualizes transit, biking and walking accessibility across the city of Toronto.
 Live version hosted [here](https://totx.sidewalklabs.com/).
 Uses a modified version of [R5](https://github.com/conveyal/r5) for routing.
 - [fastest-bus-analysis-in-the-west](https://github.com/vta/fastest-bus-analysis-in-the-west) - A python Pandas script that combines Ridership/APC, Swiftly speed and dwell data, bus stop inventory, GTFS, and geospatial shapes to create a stop by stop, route by route, time grouping filterable dataset for cross-analyses.
 The dataset is then visualized in [Tableau](https://public.tableau.com/profile/vivek7797#!/vizhome/stopsandspeedanalyses/Story1) to help VTA Planners find places to make bus and rail network faster and more reliable through speedups methods like stop consolidation and dedicated lanes.
+- [TNExT](https://github.com/ODOT-PTS/TNExT) - Transit Network Explorer Tool (TNExT) is a web-based software tool developed for the visualization, analysis, and reporting of regional and statewide transit networks in the state of Oregon.

 ### GTFS